oshi/oshi/README.md

 The `oshi-demo` artifact includes [several proof-of-concept examples](https://github.com/oshi/oshi/blob/master/oshi-demo/src/main/java/oshi/demo/) of using OSHI to obtain information, including a basic Swing GUI.

-Note: OSHI uses the latest version of [JNA](https://github.com/java-native-access/jna), which may conflict with other dependencies your project (or its parent) includes.
-If you experience issues with `NoClassDefFound` errors for JNA artifacts, consider one or more of the following steps to resolve the conflict:
+Note: OSHI uses the latest version of [JNA](https://github.com/java-native-access/jna).
+If you experience issues with `NoClassDefFound` errors for JNA artifacts, it is likely you have another dependency in your project which relies on an earlier version.
+Consider one or more of the following steps to resolve the conflict:
  - Listing OSHI earlier (or first) in your dependency list
  - Specifying the most recent version of JNA (both `jna` and `jna-platform` artifacts) as a dependency
- - If you are using a parent (e.g., Spring Boot) that includes JNA as a dependency, override the `jna.version` property or equivalent
+ - If you are using the Spring Boot Starter Parent version 2.2 and earlier that includes JNA as a dependency:
+   - Upgrade to version 2.3 which does not have a JNA dependency (preferred)
+   - If you must use version 2.2 or earlier, override the `jna.version` property

 Support
 -------------------